saurabhjawas/vuex-assignment/README.md

 // This project is ceated as the sollution to below problem statement.

-Please refer package.json to see how to run
+// Please use "npm run serve" to start

+// the data for this chart is available in ./src/report_data.json
+// this data will be saved in vuex store state in ./src/store/index.js
+// if we were getting data from REST API, we can dsipatch
+//  a vuex action (the beforeCreate hook of App or ChartViewer component)
+//  to fetch and save data (using mutations) in vuex store

 # Problem statement